LordMoMA/LordMoMA/README.md

 - 🔭 I’m currently working on a distributed log service like Kafka.
 - 🌱 I’m currently learning machine languages, Redis source code and cyber security in Kali Linux.
 - 💬 Ask me about software architecure, system design & data-intensive applications & AWS.
-- :deciduous_tree: I've navigated my company towards a cloud transformation in early 2020 -- closed the data centers, built out a modern SaaS development environment, got cloud native with foundational building blocks like containers and Kubernetes, and continued transforming into an AI-driven organization that make our customers' lives easier.

 - :tiger: I think that an engineering org should focus on shipping products and features faster, not making individaul devs more productive.
 - ⚡ I also believe that if I have to fail at something, I would fail fast and work out a new approach to solve it.
 - ⚡ Fun fact: The Apollo 11 mission computer required only 4KB of ram.
 (2048 words to be exact. [\[1\]](https://en.wikipedia.org/wiki/Apollo_Guidance_Computer))